-Regulation 24 Guidance Language and communication 24.- (1) The service provider must take reasonable steps to meet the language needs of individuals.
+Regulation 24 Guidance Language and communication 24.
+(1) The service provider must take reasonable steps to meet the language needs of individuals.
 (2) The service provider must ensure that individuals are provided with access to such aids and equipment as may be necessary to facilitate the individual's communication with others.
 Service providers have arrangements in place to assist individuals with their specific communication and language needs in line with the statement of purpose.
 Where necessary this will include putting measures in place to ensure that individuals can communicate meaningfully.
-This includes: the individual's language of need and choice; additional means of communication such as Picture Exchange Communication System (PECS),
+This includes: the individual's language of need and choice; additional means of communication such as Picture Exchange Communication System (PECS), Treatment and Education of Autistic and related Communication handicapped Children (TEACCH), Makaton, British Sign Language (BSL) where appropriate.
 Service providers identify an individual's communication needs as part of their determination as to whether the service can meet their needs.
 Individuals can understand staff when they communicate with them.

-Service providers ensure that aids and equipment required to support individual's communication needs are in place, accessible, well maintained and that staff know how to use them.
-Service providers evidence their commitment to deliver or work towards actively offering a service in the Welsh language to individuals whose first language is Welsh.
+Service providers ensure that aids and equipment required to support individual's communication needs are in place, accessible, well maintained and that staff know how to use them. • Service providers evidence their commitment to deliver or work towards actively offering a service in the Welsh language to individuals whose first language is Welsh.

-Respect and sensitivity Service providers ensure that individuals are: (c) promoting the individual's autonomy and independence; listened to, and communicated with, in a courteous and respectful manner with their care and support being the main focus of staff's attention; and treated with respect and feel valued.
+Regulation 25 Guidance Respect and sensitivity 25.
+(1) The service provider must ensure that individuals are treated with respect and sensitivity.
+(2) This includes, but is not limited to,- (a) respecting the individual's privacy and dignity; (b) respecting the individual's rights to confidentiality; (c) promoting the individual's autonomy and independence; (d) having regard to any relevant protected characteristics (as defined in section 4 of the Equality Act 2010) of the individual.
+Service providers ensure that individuals are: listened to, and communicated with, in a courteous and respectful manner with their care and support being the main focus of staff's attention; and treated with respect and feel valued.
 Individuals requiring intimate personal care have this provided in a dignified way with their personal preferences respected.
 This is agreed with the individual and recorded in their personal plan.

-• Individuals are encouraged to take part in everyday tasks and contribute their views, if they choose to, on the way the in which the service is run.

-• Technology and specialist equipment are provided or made accessible to enable individuals to call for assistance and to enable people to manage their own needs.
+Individuals are encouraged to take part in everyday tasks and contribute their views, if they choose to, on the way the in which the service is run.
+Technology and specialist equipment are provided or made accessible to enable individuals to call for assistance and to enable people to manage their own needs.